 Councilmember Derek S. Green, Esquire

 As a member of City Council, Councilmember Green chairs the Committee on Finance and Disabilities and serves as the Vice Chair of the Committees on Aging and Law and Government.
-Additionally, he serves as the Chair of the Philadelphia Gas Commission, Board Director for the Philadelphia Cultural Fund, Board Director for the Democratic Municipal Officials, Board Director for the National League of Cities, Regional Director for the National Black Caucus of Local Elected Officials, and 1st Vice President for the Pennsylvania Municipal League.
+Additionally, he serves as the Chair of the Philadelphia Gas Commission, President of the Pennsylvania Municipal League, President of the Democratic Municipal Officials, Board Director for the City Trusts, Director for the Philadelphia Cultural Fund, Board Director for the Philadelphia Convention & Visitors Bureau, Board Director for the National League of Cities, Band Regional Director for the National Black Caucus of Local Elected Officials.

 Before his election, Councilmember Green was the Special Counsel to Councilmember Marian B. Tasco.
 In this capacity, he proposed and drafted legislation as well as reviewed and monitored local, state, and federal legislation.
 He also served as counsel to the Philadelphia Gas Commission Chair and the Committees on Finance and Public Health and Human Services and managed various Council hearings and meetings with constituents and executives.